RJbalikian/rs-hvsr/gpsd_update/Readme.md

 sudo journalctl -fu gpsd
 ```

-To ensure that the gps is reading correctly, execute either `gpsmon` or `cgps -s` to view live data from GPSD.
+To ensure that the gps is reading correctly, execute either `gpsmon` (recommended) or `cgps -s` to view live data from GPSD.
+If using `gpsmon`, you should see NMEA sentences straming along the bottom of the terminal.

 ## Update timing

 It is much simpler to use `chrony` to update your time than the NTP daemon that is installed by default (at least in my experience).

 To install chrony, execute the following commands (this did not work well unless I added the `--fix-missing` flag ):